OpenWIS/openwis-documentation/_kanban/OpenWIS-Backlog-000062.md

 ---
 layout: backlog
-title: Delegation of mgt of Users and Groups to Geonetwork
+title: Delegation of management of Users and Groups to Geonetwork
 kanCategory: analyse
 kanSubCategory: pending
 kanAssigned: UKMO